fwangboulder/DailyCodePractice/LinuxServerConfig/README.md

 cd Desktop/Shell

 (If your new folder is called something other than "Shell", or is located somewhere other than "Desktop", change those.)

+$ exit
+you logout

+$ vagrant ssh
+you log back in.

+If vagrant ssh doesn't work
+If you get a message like this:

+VM must be running to open SSH connection.
+Run `vagrant up` to start the virtual machine.
+This means that the VM program is not running, for instance because you rebooted your computer.
+This is just fine and it doesn't mean you've lost any work.
+Just run vagrant up to bring the VM back up, then vagrant ssh to log in.

+This will not take as long as the first time you ran it, because it won't need to download the Linux OS.

+If vagrant up doesn't work
+If you get a message like this:

+A Vagrant environment or target machine is required to run this command.
+Run `vagrant init` to create a new Vagrant environment.
+Or, get an ID of a target machine from `vagrant global-status` to run this command on.
+A final option is to change to a directory with a Vagrantfile and to try again.
+That means that vagrant can't find the configuration file you downloaded.
+Go back to the instructions, check to be sure that you did step 5, and then do step 6 again.

+Multiple terminals
+If you open up more than one terminal window, only the one(s) that you ran vagrant ssh in will be connected to your Linux OS for this course.
+The others will be connected to your regular OS.

+(It's actually really normal for Linux users to have to carefully keep track of which terminal windows are connected to which machines.
+Don't panic.
+Just look for whether "vagrant" appears on the command line.)

+$ curl http://udacity.github.io/ud595-shell/stuff.zip -o things.zip

+$ls

+things.zip

+Quiz: The Terminal Interface
+If you'd like to use the cowsay program outside of the VM, on your own computer, you can install it like this:

+Ubuntu and Debian users: sudo apt-get install cowsay

+Redhat and CentOS users: sudo yum install cowsay

+OS X users: brew install cowsay

+(This requires the homebrew, a third party package manager for OS X, http://brew.sh/)

+Arch Linux users: sudo pacman -S cowsay

+Note: You typically need to be a “superuser” to install new software, that’s why these install commands begin with the sudo command .
+You can learn more about sudo in our Configuring Linux Web Servers course or on Wikipedia.